Update as of: February 28, 2021

 - Maximum of 5 yearly permits (can get two year permits on request for homeowners or long-term renters [4+ years]) per tax lot.

-- *You can assign up unlimited vehicles per permit, but only one can use it at a time
+- *You can assign up unlimited vehicles per permit, but only one can use it at a time.
+For example, if you have two cars and one off street parking spot, you can share one permit for both cars.

 - Up to 30 single day use permits per month (free) per tax lot.
 You can assign as many single-day permits at a time (so a guest that stays for a week would use up 7 single day permits)